locationtech/udig-platform/docs/user/en/Help Menu.rst

 Cheat Sheet
 -----------

-Command will open the `Cheat Sheet Selection dialog <Cheat%20Sheet%20Selection%20dialog.html>`_ allowing you to select a cheat sheet for guided assistance.
+Command will open the :doc:`Cheat Sheet Selection dialog` allowing you to select a cheat sheet for guided assistance.

 Tips and Tricks